NSFW-API/P.E.N.I.S./README.md

-# Automated Iterative Video Generation and Evaluation
+# Prompt-based Evolutionary Nudity Iteration System

 This repository contains an example application for creating and refining prompts to generate videos using the [Tencent/Hunyuan-Video](https://replicate.com/tencent/hunyuan-video) model hosted on [Replicate](https://replicate.com/), with automated evaluation via OpenAI’s “o1” vision-capable model.
 The goal is to build a self-improving loop:
 1. Generate a video with a text prompt.